-A restaurant which does not have a complete accounting system and merely records daily transactions as a total and account GST based on that total without any details recording of every and each transaction.
+A restaurant which does not have a complete accounting system and merely records daily transactions as a total and account GST based on that total without any detail recording of each and every transaction.

 (ii) Appropriateness of the accounting method used.